Is snoring a sign that I have sleep apnea?

 How will I know if my oral sleep appliance is working?

 There are several ways you will be able to tell if your oral sleep device is working.
-The most obvious way is for your partner to notice you have stopped snoring and/or gasping while you are sleeping.
-If you sleep alone, you may notice you wake up feeling well rested.
-You may also notice that you are sleeping throughout the entire night and wake up without a headache or dry mouth.
+The most obvious way is for your partner to notice you have stopped snoring and/or gasping while sleeping.
+If you sleep alone, you may notice you wake up feeling well-rested.
+You may also see that you are sleeping throughout the entire night and wake up without a headache or dry mouth.
 All of these are signs your device is working.

 What are the side effects of using an oral sleep device?

-If you snore, or wake with headaches, be sure to contact Dr. Heather Adams to learn more about how sleep apnea therapy can help you.
+If you snore or often wake up with headaches, contact Dr. Heather Adams for sleep apnea treatment in Rogers, AR, at (479) 323-3011.
+You may also schedule an appointment online.
+Learn more about how sleep apnea therapy can help you get a better night’s sleep.